New York Property Advisors

 - Superior Product

 The type of property use will have a significant impact on its investment potential.
 For instance, many co-op apartments restrict property owners subletting rights.
 Elika agents can help you understand subletting requirements and avoid those properties that don’t fit your needs.
 This applies for all property types, whatever the pros or cons, you can trust us to give you an accurate, real picture of what to expect.

 Specific investment properties will attract stable long-term tenants.
 You should know how to avoid residential properties with a high turnover.
 Our agents can help you pinpoint those properties which are more likely to attract long-term tenants.

 In NYC, a property’s value is tied as much to the building and neighborhood as it is to the specific unit.
 Neighborhood amenities, transportation, property age, and community features will affect investment potential.
 Through a range of different sources, we’ll gather all the intel needed to make the right decision.

 Property costs, yield, and capital appreciation vary from street to street and from one building to the next.
 When investing, you’ll need a real estate buyer’s agent who has access to all properties and independent market analysis.
 This will tell you what you can expect over the coming years.
 Every investor wants a property in a neighborhood that is seeing high capital appreciation.
-Our job is to find you that neighborhood.
+Our job is to find you in that neighborhood.

 Working with an Investment Advisor

 Before purchasing an investment property, you’ll need as much information as possible about its long-term potential.
 Research and experience make a big difference.
 As such, you can significantly improve your investment portfolio with a strategic real estate purchase.
 Elika Real Estate can help.
 Whether you already own a property or are looking to diversify, our investment experts will help you gather accurate information that you can use to make responsible decisions.